How efficiently are your marketing systems capturing, nurturing, and converting new leads?

 1. Efficient Lead Capture

-The standard website conversion rate is 1-3%.
-That means that for every 1,000 unique visitors that come to your site each month, more than 970 are leaving your website without registering or giving your sales team an opportunity to engage.
+The standard website visitor-to-lead conversion rate is around .5%.
+That means that for every 1,000 unique visitors that come to your site each month, more than 990 are leaving your website without registering or giving your sales team an opportunity to engage.